bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 ## ipv4

-`ipv4` specifies that the field value must be a valid IPv4 address.
+`ipv4` specifies that the field value must be a valid IPv4 address—for example "192.168.5.21".
 If the field value isn't a valid IPv4 address, an error message will be generated.

 ::: info string.ipv4 example